netstim/leaddbs-manual/MER_QuickstartGuide.md

 3. Change the location of the MER site by

-    - Entering the position in the edit box,
+    - Entering the position in the edit box
   OR
-    - Using the arrow keys `Left/Right` or `Up/Down` to edit the position of the microelectrode location.
+    - Using the arrow keys to change the position along the track
+       - Hold `Shift` to increase step size.
+       - Hold `option` to decrease step size.
               - note: Choose a toggle button for the electrode of interest.
-       - Hold `Shift` to increase step size.
-Hold `option` to decrease step size.

 4. Mark a recording site using keyboard shortcuts
 - Reserved keys: